-Kevin R. Magill is an Associate Professor of Secondary and Social Studies Education and the Doctoral Graduate Program Director.
-In his research, Dr. Magill examines the social relations of production in teaching and learning and how they impact the ideology and ontology of social studies/civics teachers and pre-service teacher education candidates.
-He is particularly interested in education for personal social transformation, critical humanism, and how teachers work in what he understands to be intellectual solidarity with students and local communities.
-He has authored work demonstrating how teachers come to understand relational and structural power dynamics and how this impacts their actualization of critical theory/pedagogy and cultural knowledge.
-Dr. Magill has supported this work by studying how historical interpretations of race, gender, sexuality, and other social constructions become class constructs that inform ideology and ontology and become educational practices.
-His research findings have been published in Teacher College Record, Theory and Research in Social Education, Teaching and Teacher Education, Journal of Social Studies Research, and Journal for Critical Educational Policy Studies.
-Dr. Magill has published two books on history education with Professor Tony Talbert and one with Professor Arturo Rodriguez about understanding education beyond neoliberalism and neoliberal ideology.
-His forthcoming monograph with Dr. Rodriguez Structures of American Education details what we often miss when engaging in civic activity, teaching, and human relations and how this impacts how and why we participate.
-The book provides empirical teaching examples and ideas for transforming the structures that regulate education and social life.
+Kevin R. Magill is an Associate Professor of Curriculum and Teaching and Director of Graduate Programs at Baylor University.
+In his research, Dr. Magill examines the social relations of production in teaching and learning and its impact on the ideology and ontology of social studies/civics teachers and teacher education candidates.
+He is interested in how teachers live/work in intellectual solidarity with students and local communities, how they employ critical humanism, and how/why education results in personal and social transformation.
+He has authored work demonstrating how teachers come to understand relational and structural power dynamics and how they impact the actualization of critical theory/pedagogy and cultural knowledge in teaching/learning.
+Dr. Magill has demonstrated how historical interpretations of race, gender, sexuality, and other social constructions exist as an integral aspect of the ideological state apparatus, ensuring their function as class constructs that further social ideology and ontology as hegemonic educational perspectives and practices.
+His research findings have been published in Teaching and Teacher Education, Teacher College Record, Theory and Research in Social Education, Journal of Social Studies Research, and Journal for Critical Educational Policy Studies and other journals.
+Dr. Magill has published two books on complexifying history education with Professor Tony Talbert and one about understanding education beyond neoliberal ideology with Professor Arturo Rodriguez.
+His forthcoming book with Dr. Rodriguez, Structures of American Education, details what the public often misses when engaging in civic activity, how this impacts the way they understand human relations, and how this situates how and why they participate, informing the way teachers teach.
+The book provides ideas and empirical teaching examples for transforming the structures that regulate education and social life.

 Dr. Magill currently serves as Editor of the Journal for Social Studies and History Education (JSSHE).
 He is on the Editorial Advisory Boards for Critical Education (CE) and the Journal for Critical Education Policy Studies (JCEPS).

-Dr. Magill teaches undergraduate secondary teacher education coursework, social studies/civic teaching methods, social and cultural theory/practice, and multicultural education.
-He has taught graduate coursework in social studies/civics education, critical theory, social analysis, ideology, and qualitative methods.
+Dr. Magill has taught undergraduate coursework in secondary teacher education, social studies/civics, social/cultural theory/practice, and multicultural education.
+He has taught graduate coursework related to social studies/civics education, critical theory, social analysis, ideology/ontology, and qualitative research methods.
 Before his appointment at Baylor, Dr. Magill taught middle and high school Social Studies, English Language Arts, and Opportunity/Intervention in Northern California.

 MPA